AdamGTaylor/GPU-2020-2021-2/README.md

 ### 2021/06/20: cpu multi thread: done!

 > Suprisingly its slower for the test pic, compared to what is expected.
 The possible reason for this is that a low of "auto"s are used due to uncertainty of the returned object time.

+### 2021/06/21: cpu multi update.

+> With tips being given from my lecturer, I was able to cut down the runtime to 1-1.1msec.
+The problem was that I forgot that rather than the names of the object, a reference should be given to funtions. (the summer() didn't have it) This caused a constant copying happening.
+> The issue with i+1 was located.
+The problem was that i!=i2 causes i2 to be not included in this interval ( [i1,i2) -> [i1,i2] ).

 ## The test_pic.txt